mwc2dh/DS-2002/README.md

 # DS-2002
-repository of my work in DS 2002 - Data Science Systems at UVA (Fall 2022)
+repository of my work in my Data Science Systems (DS 2002) course at UVA (Fall 2022)